Kiremode/Unity_to_Godot/README.md

-# Unity_to_Godot
+# Unity to Godot
-this is a small work in progress toll that will alow users to "easely" port unity C# scripts to Godot C#
+This is a small work-in-progress tool that will allow users to "easily" port unity C# scripts to Godot C#